jeonghanlee/EPICS-env-distribution/README.md

 These resources cover installation, configuration, and development workflows.

-## Get the ALS-U EPICS environment
+## Get the EPICS Environment Binary Distribution

-Clone the ALS-U EPICS repository using Git.
+Clone the EPICS environment repository using Git.

-### Clone the ALS-U EPICS environment by using `git clone`
+### Clone the EPICS environment by using `git clone`

 Please use **`--depth 1`**, which you only need for this distribution.